 In addition to the JSS, there are other measures available to support all businesses across the country.

 The Secretary of State did not answer my question about these businesses that are currently shut down and that are doing the right thing.
-Many of them have no income coming in, they are excluded from the JSS and they are already loaded up with debt, yet they have rent to pay and overheads to cover, and the Government are just leaving them out in the cold.
+Many of them have no income coming in, they are excluded from the JSS and they are already loaded with debt, yet they have rent to pay and overheads to cover, and the Government are just leaving them out in the cold.
 I believe these were good, viable businesses before the pandemic.
 They were good enough for the Government to support them back in March, and we need them for our economy after the crisis is over.
-Will he stand up for these businesses that need help and give them the support they need to help at least survive the crisis?
+Will he stand up for these businesses that need help and give them the support they need at least to survive the crisis?

 Let me assure the right hon.
 Gentleman that this Department does stand up for businesses.
 We have a very regular dialogue with sectors on an ongoing basis.
 As I said, I acknowledge that some of them are facing particular difficulties.
-As he himself knows from his time in government, we are not going to be able to protect every single job—very, very sadly—but that is why we are providing extra support in the welfare system but also, really importantly, in support with skills and, indeed, apprenticeships and the kickstart scheme for young people, so that we can help people into better jobs.
+As he himself knows from his time in government, we are not going to be able to protect every single job—very, very sadly—but that is why we are providing extra support in the welfare system but also, really importantly, support for skills and, indeed, apprenticeships, and the kickstart scheme for young people, so that we can help people into better jobs.

-I was really disappointed by the answers the Business Secretary gave to my right hon.
+I was really disappointed by the answers the Business Secretary gave my right hon.
 Friend the Member for Doncaster North (Edward Miliband).
 I have global exhibition companies in my constituency that are on the verge of going bust.
-They do not need to be told about the kickstart scheme or apprenticeships, or to be told that universal credit is available for them.
+They do not need to be told about the kickstart scheme or apprenticeships, or to be told that universal credit is available to them.
 These companies are calling for an extension of business rate relief and a new grant scheme, bearing in mind that many of them were not eligible for the retail, hospitality and leisure grant.
 Will the Secretary of State consider this, and commit to publishing a provisional date when conferences and exhibition events can reopen, as has been happening in parts of Europe?
 Will he also agree to meet the sector?
 I have tried lobbying the Department for Digital, Culture, Media and Sport on this, and I am getting nowhere.
 Will he pay attention to this sector?

 As the hon.
 Lady outlines, this particular sector is the responsibility of the Department for Digital, Culture, Media and Sport.
-However, I have been talking to representatives of the sector, as have my ministerial team and, as I have said, we will continue to have such conversations.
-As I have also said, the Chancellor set out a significant package of support since the start of this pandemic, and people are still able to make use of that support.
+However, I have been talking to representatives of the sector, as have my ministerial team, and, as I have said, we will continue to have such conversations.
+As I have also said, the Chancellor has set out a significant package of support since the start of this pandemic, and people are still able to make use of that support.